tower1ight/World/1.People/Groups and Factions/Librarian Faith/Cult of the Library.md

 ---
+tags:
+  - Faction
-tags: Faction, religion
+  - religion
+aliases:
+  - cultist
+  - cultists
-alias: cultist, cultists, The_Cult_of_the_Library
+  - The_Cult_of_the_Library
+  - COL
 ---
 up: [[Worship of the Library]]